aostrom-dev/cld/README.md

 ### STEP 02

 ```
-Given: a FluxCD deployment running inside the GKE cluster
+Given: A FluxCD deployment running inside the GKE cluster

 When: FluxCD detects changes